 Health Disparities: promoting ‘health equity’ for all

 The Arizona Department of Health Services reports that 62% of adults in Arizona are overweight.
 Collectively, Arizona’s minority populations make up 43% of Arizona residents.
 They also face a disproportionate share of the state’s obesity, diabetes, and metabolic disease burden.
-The UA Center for Disparities in Diabetes, Obesity and Metabolism serves as a nucleus for interdisciplinary research to facilitate the discovery of basic mechanisms of disease that can be translated into solutions for prevention and treatment of obesity and its metabolic co-morbidities.
+The UArizona Center for Disparities in Diabetes, Obesity and Metabolism serves as a nucleus for interdisciplinary research to facilitate the discovery of basic mechanisms of disease that can be translated into solutions for prevention and treatment of obesity and its metabolic co-morbidities.

 Neuroscience: battling debilitating brain diseases and injuries